aileenmwong/LOTR-jQuery/README.md

 ## 🚀 Your homework submission should include:

-- A pull request created on _this repo_.
 - Completion, comfort, wins, losses, questions... you know the drill.

 ## This homework is due 🚨 11PM ON MONDAY NIGHT!! 🚨